Advocate: Russia

 In Russia, foreign Advocates can advise on the legislation of their countries; they should register in the special register maintained by the Ministry of Justice of the Russian Federation to obtain the right to carry out this activity.
 Foreign advocate can in addition become Russian advocate.
 There are two possible paths for that.
 The first possibility is to become Russian advocate on the same basis as Russian citizens (i.e. through higher legal education in one of Russian universities, two years of experience in legal work in Russia after graduation or a training program in Russian law firm after graduation, successful passing the qualification exam).
 Since Russia's WTO Accession the second possibility is available: foreign advocate can just pass special qualification exam to become Russian advocate.

 Asia

 Bangladesh

 In Bangladesh, after passing the Higher Secondary School Certificate, one can apply for admission for studying law in Universities.
 There are several public and private universities which provide Bachelor of Laws and Master of Laws degree in Bangladesh.
 Generally, the LL.B. course is equivalent to a four-year bachelor's degree.
 Graduate lawyers have to seat for and pass the Bar Council Exam to become Advocates.

 Advocate of Supreme Court

 By passing the Bangladesh Bar Council Exam, Advocates are eligible to practice in the Supreme Court of Bangladesh and other courts.
-A license is obtained after successful completion of two year's practice in the lower courts by applicant, which is reviewed by a body of the relevant provincial Bar Council.
+A license is obtained after successful completion of two years practice in the lower courts by applicant, which is reviewed by a body of the relevant provincial Bar Council.
 Most applications after successful completion of the requirement, are accepted.